telus/tds-core/src/components/Checkbox/Checkbox.md

 Use the feedback and error props to give the user feedback regarding a missed checkbox by highlighting the label, checkbox element and adding an error message stating how to proceed.

 ```
-const message = "Please confirm you have read the terms and conditions";
+const message = "Please agree to the terms and conditions";

 initialState = {
   checked: false,